We offer a wide range of livery packages for staff and students to allow owners to have a wider choice of what their horses do whilst at Reaseheath.

 Click the staff names below to expand the profiles.

-Katherine Butler, Lead Yard Technician
+Kate Butler, Lead Yard Technician

 As Lead Yard Technician I work alongside Sarah Jones ensuring the day to day management of all the Reaseheath horses on site.
 My role is varied, from coaching riding and stable management sessions, undertaking routine yard tasks and working closely with visiting industry professionals and horse owners.
 I have been riding since I was 7 years old, achieving my BHSAI at 17 and have, to date, achieved my BHS Stable Managers Certificate and Intermediate Teaching Qualification as well as being a BHS Accredited Professional Coach.
 Before life became so busy, I competed regularly in show jumping and working hunter classes.